nuneskris/nuneskris.github.io/_portfolio/1-1-1UnifiedData.md

 This happens by deploying a system of people, process and tools for integrating and consolidating data from various sources and systems within an organization to create a single, coherent, and consistent view of the data.
 The goal of unified data is to ensure that all relevant data is accessible, accurate, and consistent across different departments and applications, facilitating better decision-making, improved operational efficiency, and enhanced data analytics.

-# Considerations of Unified Data
+# Main Considerations of Unified Data

 ## Integrated Data
 Integrated data refers to the process of combining data from multiple business functions to provide a comprehensive view of the business rather than an isolated view of a single business function.
 We build applications to support functionality within specific business functions.
 Data is generated within these applications and is typically managed and owned by these applications, with limited regard to how the data can be integrated with data from other systems.